Mitch Wahl: Playing career

 On August 5, 2013, Wahl signed his first European contract as a free agent, agreeing to a one-year deal with Austrian club, EC Red Bull Salzburg of the EBEL.

-On June 25, 2014, Wahl agreed to a one-year contract with the Florida Everblades of the ECHL.
+On June 25, 2014, Wahl returned to North America, signing a one-year contract with the Florida Everblades in the ECHL.
 After producing 59 points in 53 games with the Everblades in the 2014–15 season, Wahl returned to Europe to sign a one-year contract with Swedish second division club, IK Oskarshamn of the Allsvenskan on July 1, 2015.